Japan's Sharp marks down full-year forecast

 Sharp did not name Apple, but said a major customer had adjusted inventory.
 It also cited trade friction between the United States and China.

-Sharp last year had raised its full-year outlook amid a turnaround under the ownership of Taiwanese contract manufacturer Foxconn, formally known as Hon Hai Precision Industry Co Ltd.
+Sharp last year had raised its full-year outlook amid a turnaround under the ownership of Taiwanese contract manufacturer Foxconn, formally known as Hon Hai Precision Industry.

-Other Japanese manufacturers such as precision motor maker Nidec Corp have given similar warnings.
-Camera and printer maker Canon Inc said on Wednesday it expected a 5.2 percent fall in annual operating profit.
+Other Japanese manufacturers such as precision motor maker Nidec have given similar warnings.
+Camera and printer maker Canon said on Wednesday it expected a 5.2 per cent fall in annual operating profit.